 - Fill in any remaining spaces left on the tray with dried fruit and nuts.

-- Once everything has been placed on the tray, adjustments can be made to make sure there are no empty spaces and that all of the items are easily accessible.
+- Make adjustments so there are no empty spaces and that all of the items are easily accessible.

 Notes

-- Meats - Use 1-3 different types of meat, making sure that one is more mild and one is more strongly flavored or spicy.
+- Meats - Use 1-3 different types of meat, making sure that one is milder and one is more strongly flavored or spicy.

 - Crackers - Make homemade crackers, slice up a baguette of crusty bread, or buy assorted crackers at the store.

-- Extras - Fill in the board with extra savory or sweet items that vary in texture such as olive tapenade, honey, salted nuts, roasted peppers, pomegranate seeds or small pickles.
+- Extras - Add olive tapenade, honey, salted nuts, roasted peppers, pomegranate seeds, or small pickles.

-- For Kids - Cube the cheeses and serving milder tasting meats.
+- For Kids - Cube the cheeses and serve milder-tasting meats.

 Amanda